markblundeberg/bitcoincash.org/spec/2019-11-15-schnorrmultisig.md

 Although we could have added support to OP_CHECKMULTISIG as well (which would have been overall simpler), this would conflict with the desire to do batch verification in future: Currently with OP_CHECKMULTISIG validation, it is needed to check a signature against multiple public keys in order to find a possible match.
 In Schnorr batch verification however, it is required to know ahead of time, which signatures are supposed to match with which public keys.
 Without a clear path forward on how to resolve this, we postponed the issue and simply prevented Schnorr signatures from being used in OP_CHECKMULTISIG.

-Schnorr aggregated signatures (with OP_CHECKSIG) are one way to do multisignatures, but they are technically limited and thus far from being a drop-in replacement for the familiar Bitcoin multisig.
+Schnorr aggregated signatures (with OP_CHECKSIG) are one way to do multisignatures, but they have different technical properties than the familiar Bitcoin multisig, and thus are far from being a drop-in replacement for it.
 Besides that, it is also desirable that any existing coin can be spent using Schnorr signatures, and there are numerous OP_CHECKMULTISIG-based wallets and coins in existence that we want to be able to take advantage of Schnorr signatures.

 # Specification